networknext/next/README.md

 You decide when to accelerate your players.
 Set acceptable latency, jitter and packet loss values and only accelerate players that are above them.
 You can also set how much latency reduction is required for acceleration.

-Network Next is source available and free to use for multiplayer games.
+Network Next is source available and free to use for multiplayer games if you host the software yourself.

 Network Next, Inc. offers commercial support, custom software development and a fully managed hosted offering with uptime guarantees and SLA.
 Please [contact us](mailto:glenn@networknext.com) if you are interested.